Weiym-dot/Business-Response-to-Customer-Reviews/README.md

 We use the F1-score as our main evaluation metric.
 The dataset is imbalanced because most reviews do not receive responses.
 In this case, accuracy alone can be misleading.
 A model may have high accuracy just by predicting the majority class.
 The F1-score is better because it balances precision and recall.

-At the time of prediction, we assume we know information that is available when the review is posted.
+At the time of prediction, we assume much of information columns are available when the review is posted.
 These features include:

 - `rating`
 - `review_hour`